Wellington to Auckland Road Trip: The Essential Guide

 Wellington to Auckland Road Trip

 Wellington and Auckland are the two biggest cities on the North Island of New Zealand.
-So, thy make a natural start and end point for a road trip!
+They make a natural start and end point for a road trip!
 The distance from Wellington to Auckland is 642.5km (394.5 miles), which would take you around 7-8 hours if you did the trip at once!

 As the more populated of the two main islands, there are a lot of places to see on the North Island.
 There are numerous ways you can do a road trip on the North Island, what I propose is simply the route that I took when I was there!